bhargava-somineni-webdev/react-redux-simple-book-library-app/README.md

-# React-Redux-Simple-Tinder-App
+# React-Redux-Simple-Book-Library-App

-Simple Tinder type app built using React and Redux, made with the help of Udemy Course by Stephen Grider
+Simple book select and display app built using React and Redux, made with the help of Udemy Course by Stephen Grider